abhishekyadav-github/Coinmarketcap-Scraper/README.md

 ***
 To run the code do the following:
+Prerequisites: in your python virtual environment install requirements.txt using 'pip install -r requirements.txt' and use this env to run your BE.

 Step1: From root dir run scraper.py using 'python scraper.py' command in a separate terminal.